National Bolivarian Armed Forces of Venezuela: U.S. military embargo

-In May 2006, the government of the United States announced an embargo of military material and equipment to Venezuela; no American-made weapons or technology can be sold to Venezuela by any country or company.
+In May 2006, the United States announced an embargo of military material and equipment to Venezuela.
+No American-made weapons or technology can be sold to Venezuela by any country or company.
 This embargo has harmed several Venezuelan purchases, as not only are U.S. technology goods unavailable, but other nations friendly to the U.S. have been pressured to block sales of arms to Venezuela, as well.
 This is also considered one of the reasons Venezuela has turned to Russia and China for arms, in a move reminiscent of the Cold War.

-In 2005 Venezuela signed agreements with Spain to procure 12 naval transport and reconnaissance aircraft and eight naval patrol vessels.
+In 2005, Venezuela signed agreements with Spain to procure 12 naval transport and reconnaissance aircraft and eight naval patrol vessels.
 The deal is worth $1.5-2 billion dollars to the Spanish defense industry, as well as an estimated 900 new jobs, but was cancelled due to the U.S. embargo.
 The cancellation does not affect the eight naval patrol vessels.

 Below is a list of acquisitions frustrated directly or indirectly by the U.S. embargo: